MetLife Car Insurance Quotes: Everything You Need to Know

 - Other inclement weather / Acts of God

 If your vehicle is totaled within 12 months of purchase (or before you drive it 15,000 miles), new car replacement coverage will cover the cost to repair or replace your car.

 Tires, batteries, and brakes are considered major parts–and this policy covers the cost to replace these parts in the event of an accident.
 Even better, it does not factor in the car’s depreciation.
 North Carolina drivers are not eligible for this coverage.

 Deductible-Free Glass Repair

-If you have a chipped or cracked windshield, this optional coverage allows you to waive your deductible and get it repaired.
+If you have a chipped or cracked windshield, Metlife’s windshield coverage allows you to waive your deductible and get it repaired.
+This coverage is optional.